jw35/acp_lobby_screen/widgits.md

-Lobby Panel Widgit Guide v0.1
+Lobby Screen Widgit Guide v0.1
 =============================

-This document defines the interface that Lobby Panel widgits need to implement so that they can be correctly displayed by a Lobby Panel.
+This document defines the interface that Lobby Screen widgits need to implement so that they can be correctly displayed.
 The intention behind this interface is for it to be as flexible as possible while at the same time requiring minimal coupling between the widgits and the framework that displays them.